bingoohuang/braft/README.md

   add your own services

-**Note:** snapshots are not supported at the moment, will be handled at later point **Note:** at the moment the communication between nodes are insecure, I recommend to not expose that port
+**Note:** snapshots are not supported at the moment, will be handled at later point **Note:** at the moment the communication between nodes is insecure, I recommend not exposing that port

 ## Get Started